Streamline your workflow with Katana

 It’s no secret that rapid production cycles and an increased appetite for more content, specifically episodic, are having an impact on our pipelines.
 Artists and studios are feeling the effect this is having more than ever and are continually looking for opportunities for efficiencies and tools that will help them do their job better and more effectively.

-At Foundry, we are always looking for ways to improve so artists can spend more time working and being creative rather than managing load time or ironing out technical glitches and frictions in your pipeline.
+At Foundry, we're always looking for ways to improve our tools so artists can spend more time working and being creative rather than managing load time or ironing out technical glitches and frictions in your pipeline.
 Our work on Katana is part of this.

 The product's ongoing development means there will always be new ways for studios and artists to work faster and more effectively.
 In the most recent release, Katana 5.0, features such as Foresight+ and the Katana<>Nuke bridge have been key implementations to aid artists in streamlining their pipelines and being more productive in their use of Katana.